AI-Phil/ragstackui/README.md

 ## Using / Testing

+You can now navigate to [http://localhost:3000/test-setup](http://localhost:3000/test-setup).

+### Test CQL

-You can now navigate to [http://localhost:3000/test-setup](http://localhost:3000/test-setup) where you can test database connectivity to Astra where "Run CQL" should give you a result similar to
+Here you can test database connectivity to Astra where "Run CQL" should give you a result similar to

 ```
 [